 Dangerous NYC Intersections

-- The Tillary Street and Flatbush Avenue intersection in Brooklyn averaged 180 collisions per year.
+- The Tillary Street and Flatbush Avenue intersection in Brooklyn averaged 180 collisions a year.

 - The 2nd Avenue and East 59th Street intersection in Manhattan averaged 150 collisions a year.